onlinecity/gatewayapi-docs/docs/smpp.rst

 ----------------
 Connect with at least one transceiver or receiver to receive delivery reports.
 A maximum of 25.000 unacknowledged reports will be kept for 48 hours.

+The order of the delivery reports are not guaranteed, so in some cases, you may get an `ENROUTE` before a `DELIVRD`.

 The delivery report format is as in the following examples:

 .. code-block:: none